TobyDavids/SPROCKET-Marketing-Analysis/README.md

 ## Tools Used
 To transform, analyze and provide insights, the following tools were used

-- Microsoft Excel
+- Microsoft Excel 365
 - Power Query
 - Power Pivot

 ## Skills Demonstrated
 - Data Manipulation
-Functions used (IFS AND functions, DATEDIF, Vlookups, Xmatch & Index Functions, LEFT, RIGHT, and Proper FUnctions)
+- Functions used (IFS AND functions, DATEDIF, COUNTIFS,Vlookups, Xmatch & Index Functions, LEFT, RIGHT, and Proper FUnctions)
 - Power Pivot Measures
 - Pivot Table Analyzers
 - Filters & Slicers use in Excel necessary for our analysis